 4 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.

 , but what this passage actually says is not what the "gobbledygook" speakers want you to believe.
 In Acts, they spoke in a tongue that each listener could understand in his own native language.
-What the "gobbledygookers" say is that each person must have his own special language, understood by no one but him and God.
+What the "gobbledygookers" say is that each person must have his own special language, understood by no one but him and God, but they can give no Biblical reference for this belief.

 What does the Bible say?